rabbitmq/omq/README.md

         - localhost:8082
 ```

+You can find [a simple dashboard](./dashboard/OMQ-Grafana.json) in this repo.

 Additionally, the final values of the metrics are printed when `omq` finishes.
 A nicer output or TUI will be available at some point.

 ### Comaptibility with perf-test